-This paper examines the impacts on the Swiss loan market of the capital rule changes proposed in BCBS 306, 307 and 347.
+This paper examines the impacts on the Swiss loan market of the capital rule changes proposed in BCBS 306, 307 and 347 and then adopted in BCBS 424.
 The rule changes include

-- a) the substitution of a risk-indicator-based, revised SA for the current SA (especially in the case of BCBS 307), - b) changes in the treatment of undrawn loan facilities(particularly important in the case of BCBS 347) - c) the imposition of capital floors for IRB capital based on percentage of revised SA capital.
+- a) the substitution of a risk-indicator-based, revised SA for the current SA (especially in the case of BCBS 307), - b) changes in the treatment of undrawn loan facilities(particularly important in the case of BCBS 347) - c) the imposition of capital floors for IRB capital based on a percentage of revised SA capital.